エイジングと飲み頃について。

 Specialty Coffee × Aging

-It is generally said that coffee is best enjoyed between two days and two weeks after roasting, after which it begins to oxidize and becomes unpalatable, but this is a general rule and does not necessarily apply, especially when it comes to specialty coffee.
+It is commonly said that coffee is best enjoyed between 2 days and 2 weeks after roasting, and that it becomes unpalatable due to oxidation after that.
+However, this is only a general guideline, and it does not always apply, especially to specialty coffee.

-First of all, there is no clear definition of the best time to drink coffee or its expiration date, and the period varies depending on the roaster and shop.
+There is no clear definition of the best before date or shelf life of coffee, and the duration varies depending on the roaster and shop.

 What is aging?

-This refers to letting coffee sit for a certain period of time after roasting (aging).
+Aging refers to resting roasted coffee for a certain period of time (maturation).

-Drinking time and best before date are largely determined by the roasting approach and roast level.
+The best before date and shelf life are largely determined by the roasting approach to the green beans and the degree of roast.

-As mentioned above, the best-before date and expiration date depend on the roasting approach.
-Please keep in mind that the best-before date and expiration date set by THE WORD COFFEE are limited to coffee roasted by THE WORD COFFEE.
-And even if the coffee is roasted by us, if the roasting approach changes, the best-before date and expiration date will naturally change.
+As mentioned above, the best before date and shelf life depend on the roasting approach.
+Please consider that the best before date and shelf life set by THE WORD COFFEE are limited to coffee roasted by THE WORD COFFEE.
+And even for coffee roasted by us, if the roasting approach changes, naturally, the best before date and shelf life at that time will also change.

-To summarize briefly, because specialty coffee is of high quality, many roasters focus on the unique flavor of the beans, and as a result, it is often served as a light to medium roast, so it can be enjoyed for a relatively long period of time, including the aging period.
+To summarize simply, because specialty coffee is of high quality, many roasters focus on the unique flavors of the beans, and as a result, it is often offered as light to medium roasts.
+Therefore, it can be enjoyed for a relatively long period, including the aging period.

 Back to blog